How Does House Arrest Work in Pennsylvania?

 Electronic Monitoring Device

 To make sure you are following the rules and staying inside your home, an electronic monitoring device will track you throughout your time on house arrest.
-This device is not always required, but when it is, it will stay on your body at all times.
+This device is part of the restrictive conditions of house arrest, ensuring compliance with the terms of your confinement.
+It is not always required, but when it is, it will stay on your body at all times.

 House arrest is an excellent option for those with the opportunity to qualify.
 Talk with your attorney for more information about how home confinement can work for your unique situation.